Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🔑 CS Core/👩‍💻 Computer Languages & Programming Methodology/🪁 DSL(Domain Specific Languages) & GPL(General Purpose Languages)/Modeling (Specification) Languages/BPMN (Business Process Model and Notation).md

 	- Used to organise and categorise activities within a pool according to function or role, and depicted as a rectangle stretching the width or height of the pool.
 A lane contains the flow objects, connecting objects and artifacts.

 **Artifacts** allow developers to bring some more information into the model/diagram.
 In this way the model/diagram becomes more readable.
 There are three pre-defined Artifacts, and they are:
-- Data objects: Data objects show the reader which data is required or produced in an activity.
+- **Data objects**: Data objects show the reader which data is required or produced in an activity.
+	- Shows the physical or virtual objects used by the process
+	- Data collection
+		- Aggregates multiple data objects of the same type
+	- Data state
+		- Specifies the state of a data object
+	- Data association
+		- Links a data object to an activity
+		- Can be input, output, or both
+- **Data store**
+	- Shows where the data reside
-- Group: A Group is represented with a rounded-corner rectangle and dashed lines.
+- **Group**: A Group is represented with a rounded-corner rectangle and dashed lines.
 The group is used to group different activities but does not affect the flow in the diagram.
+	- Groups related process elements
+	- Has no effect on the execution of the process
-- Annotation: An annotation is used to give the reader of the model/diagram an understandable impression.
+- **Annotation**: An annotation is used to give the reader of the model/diagram an understandable impression.
+	- Adds a comment to a linked element

 ### Types of BPMN Sub-model